NayanaRBhoj/CustomBottomBar/README.md

 # CustomBottomBar
-Custom BottomBar using TabLayout with selecyed and unselected tabs
+Custom BottomBar using TabLayout with selected and unselected tabs